 Modification in the registration must be recorded through the NEPTUN system not later than 48 hours before the start of the exam.

 Absences from the exams:

-Absence from the exam must be certified at the Head of the Department or Course Director within 3 working days.
 Failing to certify absence or denying it cause registering "absence" = "nem jelent meg" in the lecture book and/or in the NEPTUN system.